Meet our team

 Partner

-Kurt has been fighting for clients for over three decades, focusing on workers compensation claims, personal injury claims, maritime claims and labor issues.
+Kurt has fought for clients over three decades, focusing on workers' compensation claims, personal injury claims, maritime claims and labor issues.
 He has tried a large number of cases to verdict over his career, pursuing awards through any level of appeal necessary to protect his client's rights.

-Kurt is one of a handful of attorneys in the nation who linked brain cancer to an exposure of electromagnetic radiation in a workplace.
+Kurt is one of the few attorneys in the nation who successfully linked brain cancer to electromagnetic radiation in a workplace.
 He was also the first lawyer in the state to establish that maritime law applied to riverboat casino workers.
-He has also won some of the largest penalty and fee awards against insurance companies who were mishandling injured worker's claims.
+He has also won some of the largest penalty and fee awards against insurance companies who were mistreating injured workers.

 • $1,700,000 plus hundreds of thousands in medical expenses for a different truck driver who fell while exiting her cab